micah-e-cole/ImageMagick/README.md

 ## How to use

 (Note: This assumes you are using macOS.
-For instrucitons using Linux or Windows you will need to look for further documentation on implementing ImageMagick on your OS.)
+For instructions using Linux or Windows you will need to look for further documentation on implementing ImageMagick on your OS.)

 1. Install [Homebrew](https://brew.sh/) if not already installed, using the terminal/CLI: